Getting Started with Blazor WASM App with Authentication Library

 </AuthorizeView>

-- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Calendar component in your default web browser.
+• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+This renders the Syncfusion® Blazor Calendar component in the default web browser.